-Trying to decide where to live when you’re in the Netherlands or moving from house to house can be a nightmare.
+Trying to decide where to live in the Netherlands or moving from house to house can be a nightmare.
 In fact, moving anywhere can be stressful.
-It doesn’t even matter what you are here for either, whether you’re a student or just moving here for work, it can be a struggle.
+It doesn’t even matter why you’ve come to the Netherlands, whether you’re a student or moving here for work, it can be a struggle.

 Social housing in the Netherlands

 What is social housing?

 Let’s get back to basics.
 The Housing Act (1902), recognises that affordable housing in the Netherlands is a shared national responsibility.
 It is generally designed for people who have low income, have a disability, are vulnerable in some way or are elderly.